C#

 - Follow SOLID principles

-- Use null-conditional and null-coalescing operators
+- Use null-conditional (

 Performance Tips